Published examples for CASSIDY PHOTOGRAPHY.

 Used Nikon D3 with Nikon DC-Nikkor 135mm f/2D, f/11.0, 1/125sec, ISO320, SB-800 Flash

-In July 2020, I was published in “Australian National Construction Review” magazine, pages 44 to 49, consisting of nine images, for Royal Hobart Hospital, which was a John Holland Fairbrother Joint Venture.
-For this particular photoshoot, I received an unsolicited call by ANCR magazine staff to test my interest and availability, then organise the shoot.
+Published July 2020, in “Australian National Construction Review” magazine, pages 44 to 49, consisting of nine images, for Royal Hobart Hospital, which was a John Holland Fairbrother Joint Venture.
+For this particular photo shoot, I received an unsolicited call by ANCR magazine staff to test my interest and availability, then organise the shoot.
 That is, I did not call them.
 They called me.
 The caller had seen my website, as I was told.
 I created these images, on 15 and 18 December 2019.
 As I was told in telephone conversation, I would be the first photographer on the construction site.
 I believe that I was the first Photographer to photograph the new K-Block of the Royal Hobart Hospital, because I had to personally sweep dirt and construction debris off the floor to get clean shots.
 In fact, the facility was still under construction.
-In addition to payment, it was discussed with the caller from ANCR that I receive a printed copy of the magazine, which was received, 2 November 2020, by Express Post.
-Another Hobart, Tasmania Photographer claimed credit for my work on his website, until I challenged his truthfulness.
-The photographer who claimed credit for my work did not bother to reply to me directly, though he changed his website, which I thanked him for.
+In addition to payment, it was discussed with the caller from ANCR that I receive a printed copy of the magazine, received, 2 November 2020, by Express Post.
 Though I brought a variety of equipment for this shoot, I simply used a Nikon D3 and Nikon 28mm f/1.4D lens, mostly handheld.
 I covered 10 floors, room-by-room and six acres in floor area.
-It was exhausting and hot.
-The photo shoot was poorly organised.
-I called the various clients for the magazine, most never bothered to reply or could not tell me where their products were located.
-My escort was assigned at the last minute and only generally familiar with the site.
-My first task was to sign in, be issued a hard hat, goggles, and steel-toe work boots that were too small for my feet, and get a safety briefing.
-That took a much needed hour.
-Can you imagine using a camera View Finder, that you must hold up to your eye to focus, wearing a pair of goggles and a hard hat?
-Ridiculous!
-I expected to be shown the multiple clients’ contribution to the new Royal Hobart Hospital K-Block, be escorts from each client intimately familiar, versus searching room-by-room.
-The photoshoot took much longer than I had anticipated.
-I should have brought lunch and water.
-Regardless how much preparation and planning I put into the photoshoot, a shot list per client, it was fairly pear shaped from the beginning.
-Had I not decided to bring my camera three days before the appointed shoot date, I would not have gotten any exterior shots, because the photoshoot was scheduled for the afternoon, though the front of the new K-Block faces East.
 The photos that appeared in the magazine would suggest I am not a photographer, but a photographic-magician!
 I pulled a rabbit out of the hat.
-I don’t think my client appreciated that.

 I have been internationally published and paid for my photography, for nearly three decades.